JayanthNPandit/JayanthNPandit/README.md

 ### Hi there 👋

-### I am Jayanth Pandit and I am currently studying Electrical and Computer Engineering and Mathematics at UT Austin.
+### I am Jayanth Pandit and I am currently studying Electrical and Computer Engineering at UT Austin.

 ### I am interested in studying Computer Architecture, Integrated Circuits, and Embedded Systems.
 Additionally, I enjoy reading about History, Philosophy, and Politics.